dōTERRA's testing on foreskin? here's the deal.

 To be 100% cruelty-free is an impossibility, however noble it may be to strive for.
-(For more on this, read my 3-part series, “beyond vegetarianism”).
+(For more on this, read my ‘beyond vegetarian’ posts).

 I believe that doTERRA's testing practices reflect excellence.

-If you’re ready to upgrade your family’s wellness and get the best essential oils on the planet, I’d love to welcome you to the doTERRA family.
+If you're ready to upgrade your family's wellness and get the best essential oils on the planet, get yourself some doTERRA.